 - Join Shut Up & Write!

-- Your graduate school or graduate group may also have writing groups or offer 'boot camps' for an intensive writing effort.
+- Your graduate school may also have writing groups or offer 'boot camps' for an intensive writing effort.

 Thesis formats and word limits

 The rules governing thesis content, language and word limits are contained in the Graduate Research Training Policy while the formatting requirements for theses, compilations and creative works are provided in the Preparation of Graduate Research Theses Rules.The University repository, Minerva Access, stores completed theses and is a good resource for viewing how others have presented their work.
 Just browse by types and choose Masters research thesis, PhD thesis or Doctorate.

 You will need to add an Open Researcher and Contributor ID (ORCID) to your thesis title page.
 Information on the ORCID and how to apply for one is available from the University Library

 If your thesis includes third party copyright material, the Preparation of Graduate Research Theses Rules requires you to include a list of the material and whether or not you have gained permission from the copyright owners to make this material publicly available as part of your thesis.
 When creating the list, please use the Template for Listing Third Party Copyright Material.
 For further information on copyright and dealing with the copyright of others, see Copyright & Research.

 Check the Handbook entry for your course for specific word limits and, where applicable, for the proportion of the thesis to be presented as a creative work.

 The maximum word limit for theses (including footnotes but excluding tables, maps, bibliographies and appendices) are: